LSDOlab/lsdo_project_template/docs/src/tutorials.md

 # Tutorials

-These tutorials are generated from Jupyter notebooks (.ipynb) and walks the reader through example scripts providing detailed step-by-step instructions.
+These tutorials are generated from Jupyter notebooks (.ipynb) and walks the reader through Python scripts providing detailed step-by-step instructions.
 Each tutorial contains mix of code and text that shows the functionality of your package.